 This adult choir is an enthusiastic, spirit-filled group of people.
 They epitomize the view that singing is a form of worship that is contagious and joyful.
 At the 9:30 AM Sunday Mass, the Voices of Prayer often lead and encourage the congregation to join the choir in song throughout the Mass.
 Rehearsals are typically held every Thursday evening at 7:00 PM in the Church.

 This small choral group sings for funeral Masses, Holy Days and special celebrations.
 It is dedicated to helping others during their time of grief.
 Even if you work Monday through Friday, but are available on Saturday morning, please consider joining this important choir.

 St. Damian School Choir

 Through the Youth Choir, students in 4th -8th grade, receive training in basic music theory and choral performance.
 By developing musical skills and performing in public, the children acquire poise, increased self-esteem and an understanding that discipline and hard work bring rewards.
-The choir rehearses after school at 3:15 on Wednesdays, and sings at School Masses Tuesday mornings at 9:00 am, as well as on special Sundays in the Church.
+The choir rehearses after school at 3:15 on the first Tuesday of the month, and sings at School Masses Wednesday mornings at 9:00 am, as well as on special Sundays in the Church.
 Mrs. Lynn Kingsbury is the Choir Director.